Alexandre-git-SDV/Alexandre-git-SDV/README.md

-# Bonjour, je suis Alexandre ! 👋 | Hi, I am Alexandre! 👋
+# Hi, I am Alexandre! 👋

-Bienvenue sur mon profil GitHub !
-Je suis étudiant en IT et développeur.
-J’aime créer des choses et explorer le monde du code.

 Welcome to my GitHub profile!
 I am an IT student and developer.
 I love building things and exploring the world of code.